mkalkbrenner/search_api_solr/README.md

 -------------

 Whenever you update your Solr installation it is recommended that you generate a new config-set and deploy it.
-The deployment depends on the the installation variation you choose before.
+The deployment depends on the installation variation you choose before.
 It is also recommended to re-index yur content after an update.
 But if it is a minor update it should be save to just queue all contentfor re-indexing.